“I’m going to tell Mrs. Byrd that Moose is molesting you.”

 Should I like this?

 If I ran, could I get away?
 If I screamed, would anyone hear me?

 But generally, I knew the times he’d found me, he was there because he’d figured out the hall was empty.
 And it was my fault for letting myself get caught again.

 Obviously, some of my friends knew this was happening to me because they said they would tell our teachers.
 I didn’t want them to, but honestly, I can’t tell you why.
 I think I was afraid of the embarrassment, the scandal.
 Of more people finding out.
 I didn’t know for sure what I’d done to deserve it.
 People knew I’d never really liked Moose.

 Somehow, though, it seemed Moose knew as soon as I looked at him that he’d crossed a line.
 He was on my territory now.
 Even though we were alone in another hallway, I was not alone in this moment.
 I started backing away.
-I knew all the hiding places in this church from playing Foxes & Hounds during lock-ins.
+I knew all the hiding places in this church from playing Foxes & Hounds during youth group lock-ins.
 I took two steps backward, but then I stopped, me in the semi-darkness, him standing in the sunlight streaming in from the door at the end of the hall.

 “You have to leave,” I said with as much force as I could muster.
 “I don’t like you that way.
 If you don’t leave me alone, I’m going to tell.”

 He left.
 And he never touched me again.

 I’ve been thinking about this story a lot in the context of our political moment.
 I don’t think I ever told an adult in my life it had happened.
 I think there are a lot of men, both powerful and not powerful, who think it’s their right to grope women in any number of ways and times and places.